SciTools/iris/docs/src/further_topics/which_regridder_to_use.rst

 around the source mask which will be masked in the result and therefore unaccounted for in the area weighted average calculation.
 Conversely, with the keyword argument ``mdtol=1`` there will be an unmasked area in the result that is masked in the source.
-This may be particularly important if you are intending to calculate properties which depend area e.g., calculating the total global rainfall based on data in units of ``kg m-2`` as an area weighted sum.
+This may be particularly important if you are intending to perform properties which depend area e.g., calculating the total global rainfall based on data in units of ``kg m-2`` as an area weighted sum.
 With ``mdtol=0`` this will consistently underestimate this total and with ``mdtol=1`` will consistently overestimate.
 This can